Frequently Asked Questions

 Please see the Costs and Aid section of the graduate Studies page.

 Glenville State University is accredited by the Higher Learning Commission (HLC).
-It’s Education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Please review the individualized programs for additional accreditations that they may hold.

 - If I want to get my initial teaching license, which program do I choose?